clicknium/clicknium-docs/doc/FAQ.md

 To make the locator more stable, it is recommended to use wildcards, regular expressions, parameterized locator, and other features to improve the locator's robustness.

 ## Login Failure

 When you try to login and got error: `Uncaught SecurityError: Failed to read the 'localStorage' property from 'Window': Access is denied for this document.` This exception is thrown when the "Block third-party cookies and site data" checkbox is set in Content Settings.
 To find the setting, open Chrome settings, click `Privacy and security` in navigation bar, click `Cookies and other site data`, and view the third item under General settings.
 ![pic](./img/block3rdcookies.PNG)
 If this setting is checked, third-party scripts cookies are disallowed and access to localStorage may result in thrown SecurityError exceptions.

+## How to get Clicknium log after the script crash
+The default log path is `C:\Users\{currentUser}\AppData\Local\Clicknium\Log`.
+If you can't find a way to fix your script, you can send zip the log and send it to 'Clicknium@clicknium.com' with some info about your environment, such as OS version, Python version, etc.

 ## Can not automate browser running instances with different user profiles